stefan-hoeck/idris2-refined/docs/src/Intro.md

 ```

 `NonEmpty` is a predicate on lists from module `Data.List`, and
-`Str` is a data type, which converts a predicate on a list
+`Str` is a data type, which turns a predicate on lists
-of characters to a predicate on strings, by applying the
+of characters into a predicate on strings by applying the
 initial predicate to the unpacked string.

 Restricting - or *refining* -  the values of an existing
 type is a common thing do to, for instance when taking one of them as the argument
 of an otherwise partial function.
-Examples are preventing
+Typical examples are preventing
-division by zero or taking the head of an empty list.
+division by zero or taking the head of an empty list but also
+sanitizing strings from user input by disallowing certain characters
+or restricting the length of the string.
 As an example,
 here is a function for computing the mean of a list of
 floating point numbers.
 The list must be non-empty, otherwise
 we risk a division by zero error: